 These almond crackers are salty, crispy, and SO easy to make.
 Homemade crackers are healthier than store bought and this low carb snack has only four ingredients!
-This recipe follows the SCD, Paleo, and Keto diets.
-The crackers are gluten free, grain free, and dairy free.
+This recipe follows the SCD and Paleo diets.
+The crackers are gluten free, grain free, low carb, and dairy free.

 Hi friends!
 It's been a little over four years since I've had a cracker!
 Crazy right?
 FOUR YEARS!
 That is a really long time to abstain from crunchy cracker deliciousness.

 I know what you're thinking, "Jen, why in the world haven't you had a cracker in so long?".
 Honestly, I don't know!